 Nothing says Fourth of July in Colorado like a day of rafting on a mountain river.
 Paddling through rapids is as much a tradition in our state as fireworks, hot dogs and apple pie.

 Our nation’s birthday is one of the busiest days of the year for whitewater rafting.
-But there’s no rafting without rapids — and that’s where Dillon Reservoir comes in.
+But there’s no rafting without rapids — and that’s where Dillon Reservoir plays an important role.

 With a capacity of 257,304 acre feet, Dillon Reservoir in Summit County is Denver Water’s largest storage site, holding about 40 percent of the stored water supply for the Denver metro area.
 Water managers work to balance the demands of Denver customers while supporting the recreational economy on the Blue River and Dillon Reservoir.

 “In the spring and early summer, Denver Water carefully manages outflows from Dillon Reservoir,” said Cindy Brady, water resource engineer at Denver Water.
 “We try to provide reliable and predictable rafting flows on the Blue River below Dillon Dam.”

-In years with above-normal mountain snowpack, water planners gradually increase the outflow from Dillon to make room for the spring runoff that fills the reservoir.
-The approach minimizes high water through the town of Silverthorne and helps extend the rafting season.
+In years with above-normal mountain snowpack, water planners gradually increase the outflow from Dillon to make room for the mountain snow runoff that fills the reservoir.
+The approach minimizes high water through the town of Silverthorne and can help extend the rafting season.

 “Instead of having a really high flow early on and then having it drop to an unraftable level later on, we like to have optimum flows as long as possible,” said Kevin Foley of Performance Tours Whitewater Rafting.
 “Knowing how much water is coming out of the dam is incredibly important when we plan our rafting season,” he said.